 First, let’s examine the wage garnishment law.
 There are requirements under the wage garnishment law (Public Law 102-164; 20 U.S.C.
 10945a et seq) that must be met before a creditor can legally garnish your wages.
 These requirements include:

 - Your creditor must give you a 30-day notice.

 - Your creditor cannot garnish more than 15% of your disposable income.

-- If you were reemployed within 12 months after having been involuntarily separated from employment, no amount may be deducted from your disposable pay until you have been reemployed continuously for at least 12 months.
+- If you were reemployed within 12 months after being involuntarily separated from employment, no amount might be deducted from your disposable pay until you have been reemployed continuously for at least 12 months.

-The reason why I want you to get familiar with the different clauses in the wage garnishment law is so that you can spot any violations if any occurred.
+I want you to get familiar with the different clauses in the wage garnishment law so that you can spot any violations if any occurred.
 If you spot a violation, you can call your creditor on the phone and mention to them that they are violating section .. whatever it is … and they may drop the garnishment.

 Threaten that you will report them to the Consumer Financial Protection Bureau (CFPB) if you find out they violated this law.